alphagov/govuk-design-system/src/community/design-system-day-2024/session-information.md

 To demonstrate why you should add a performance resource to your Design System, I'll explain how the Scottish Government is tracking captures, user interactions and real questions we've answered.

+### Dual Narrative: Design systems in small versus large organisations

-### Light and dark: product managers in design systems
+#### Prioritised Pixel Pushing: The case for product within design systems

-Michael Palmer
+Michael Palmer, BBC

+####

-Alessandra Balliana
+Alessandra Balliana, GoBubble
 2pm to 2:45pm

 ### Break